Celiac Disease is No Joke!

 Spondylolysis

 Since seventh grade, she played both school and club volleyball.
 She was a hitter and also loved to dive when necessary to save the ball.
 During her sophomore year, she suffered from stress fractures through the pars interarticularis of the lumbar vertebrae, which is a mouthful to say.
 The simple term she was diagnosed with is spondylolysis.
 Whatever you want to call it, she hurt.
 At night, especially after practice or games, she'd cry because the pain was so bad.
-Even though she's not played in a year, she still has back pain.
+Even though she's not played in years, she still has back pain.

 After doing research, I realized that a complication with untreated celiac disease is the inability of children to develop optimal bone mass, which puts them at risk of having low bone mineral density (BMD), osteopenia, and osteoporosis-related fractures.